 - Business rules (qualification criteria, routing rules, approval workflows)

-- State management (where are we in the process?)
+- State management (where the workflow is in the process)

 - Guardrails (what should the agent never do?)